amirhessam88/LeetCode/README.md

-# This repo presents my solution to some LeetCode challenges written in Python!
+# This repo presents my solutions to some LeetCode challenges written in Python!